franzbu/WinHammer.spoon/README.md

   * bottom: window snaps into width of grid and the bottom half of the size of the screen.

 * Layer four:
-  * left/right: window snaps into left/right half of the screen
+  * left/right: imagine the window border divided into three equally long parts: if you cross the screen boundary in the middle third, the window snaps into left (or right) half of the screen.
+Crossing the screen boundary in the upper and lower thirds, the window snaps into occupying the respective quarter of the screen.
   * bottom: window snaps into width of grid and the top half of the size of the screen.